-Elisabeth Gerwin is Assistant Professor of French in the
+Elisabeth Gerwin is Associate Professor of French in the

 Department of Modern Languages at the University of Lethbridge in